rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 LLM output isn't allowed in public docs, PR descriptions, and comments unless it's clearly marked;
 reviewers aren't required to look at LLM PRs if they don't want to.

-LLMs are not allowed to become an implicit requirement for contributing to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
+People must not be disadvantaged if they do not use an LLM for contributing to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
 LLM reviews cannot substitute for human review or self-review.

 You are allowed to generate LLM content that only you see, without disclosure, as long as you do not post it anywhere that you expect us to read or review.

-Disclosure is required for machine translation, "trivial" changes, discovering bugs, and reviewing using an LLM.
+Disclosure is required for machine translation, "trivial" changes, discovering bugs, and reviewing other people's work using an LLM.
 We welcome messages posted in your native language; English translation is not required to contribute.

 There are very strict guidelines on LLM-generated code changes: